Global propagator for the massless Dirac operator and spectral asymptotics: Preliminary results for general first order systems

 However, obtaining formulae for subleading components $\mathfrak{s}^{(j)}_{-1}$ is already a challenging task, see \cite[subsection~4.2]{CDV}.
 In general, lower order components of $\mathfrak{s}^{(j)}$ depend in a nontrivial manner on the eigenvalues and eigenprojections of the matrix-function $A_\mathrm{prin}(x,\xi)$ and on the choice of phase functions~$\varphi^{(j)}$.

 The invariant representation of the identity operator -- and, more generally, of pseudo\-differential operators -- on manifolds is not a well-studied subject.
 An initial analysis of the scalar case was carried out in \cite[Section~6]{wave}.
 For the case of the Dirac operator a more detailed examination of \eqref{indentity operator oscillatory integral general case} will be provided in subsection~\ref{identity operator dirac}.
+A more extensive analysis of \eqref{indentity operator oscillatory integral general case} for a general operator $A$ is carried out in \cite{part1, part2,diagonalisation}.

 \begin{remark} All statements and results presented in this section carry over verbatim to the case where $A$ is an elliptic symmetric first order $m\times m$ matrix \emph{pseudodifferential} -- as opposed to differential -- operator, with the following exceptions: \begin{itemize} \item formulae \eqref{m plus and m minus equal m/2} and \eqref{symmetry eigenvalues and eigenvectors} have to be dropped as they are no longer true;